pmargellos/reading-notes/README.md

 # About Me
 ![Pete Margellos](profile-small1.png)

 My name is Pete Margellos.
 I am working as a Sr System Administrator and have been working in the tech industry for 25 years.
-The reason for taking learning is to code to help support my current customers and to learn a new skill.
+The reason for learning to code is to help support my current customers and to learn a new skill.

 # Table of Contents